gustavohroos/desafio-arquivos/README.md

-# Archive C libs challenge
+# C archive lib challenge
 Hi, welcome to the archives challenge.
 ##
 Open the folder "channel" and find the secret word.